DanyilNiemtsov/Realtime-Firebase-chat-app/README.md

 * Go to all products and click on realtime database
 * Press on create database

+<h3>5.
+Running website:</h3>

+1. If you want to host your website, just upload the files and you are ready to go
+2. just open your html file
+3. or just use localhost

 <h3 align="center">For a head start, look at the code above</h3>